barondandi/install-omv/README.md

 -   **Memory:** Corsair Vengeance LPX 8 GB (1 x 8 GB) DDR4-2400 Memory
     > One single DIMM as I might upgrade with a second one if I start using the system to spin containers or implement ZFS.
     > I would have preferred Crucial Ballistix but it was not available when ordering at a reasonable price.
     > Make sure to verify that it's supported in the motherboard documentation.
-Also check latencies.
+Also, check latencies.

 -   **Fan:** Noctua NH-L9i
     > Very quiet and low profile.
-    > I make it low profile, as when I upgrade the NAS hardware, I can easily reuse and turn this into a very small mediacenter.
+    > I make it low profile, as when I upgrade the NAS hardware, I can easily reuse and turn the old board into a very small mediacenter.

 -   **Case:** Fractal Design Array R2 Mini ITX NAS Case with 300 Watt SFX Power Supply Unit
     > No longer available.
 Now replaced for the Fractal Design Node 304 Mini ITX Tower Case.